 - Guardrails used around holes must be provided on all sides of that hole.

-It is important to review rooftop safety standards as well as to take advantage of OSHA’s free resources.
-The effort to do so will not only help to ensure compliance with OSHA but will also provide protection from falling.
+It is important to review OSHA fall protection requirements and rooftop safety training standards as well as to take advantage of OSHA’s free resources.
+The effort to do so will not only help to ensure compliance with OSHA roof safety but will also provide protection from falling.
 Thereby, keeping workers safe.